Searching for exotic Higgs bosons from top quark decays at the HL-LHC: Collider Analysis

 The benchmark point with $m_\chi = 20$ GeV still shows a good sensitivity after incorporating a $5\%$ systematic uncertainty in the background.
 The corresponding sensitivity significantly drops for higher $m_\chi$ benchmark points -- see Figure \ref{fig:contours}.
 Lighter the choice of $\chi$ the more pronounced is the difference in kinematics of the signal compared to the background -- a feature observed for all the three MVA techniques.

-In Table \ref{tab:bestmva}, we have compared the performances of three analysis methods for $m_\chi = 60$ GeV in the DL channel.
-We tabulate background rejections for four different signal efficiencies and notice that the DNN is able to reject more background events for a given signal efficiency.
+Table \ref{tab:bestmva} basically describes the performances of three analysis methods for $m_\chi = 60$ GeV in the DL channel.
+Here, we just tabulate background rejections for four different signal efficiencies.
 In addition, the right most column of Table \ref{tab:bestmva} shows the maximum significance at ${\cal L} = 3\,{\rm ab^{-1}}$.
-Looking at the signal significances one can conclude that the DNN performs somewhat better than the other two methods.
-This observation is in accordance with the performances based on the previously computed AUCs.

 Now we comment on the search prospects of the three benchmark points at the HL-LHC.
 In Figure \ref{fig:contours}, we have drawn 2$\sigma$ and 5$\sigma$ contours in the integrated luminosity and $Y^\chi_{ct}$ plane with and without considering 5$\%$ linear-in-background systematic uncertainty.
 In Figure \ref{fig:DL20} and \ref{fig:SL20}, for $m_\chi = 20$ GeV, the 2$\sigma$ and 5$\sigma$ contours drawn with 5$\%$ systematic uncertainty are shifted towards the higher values of $Y^\chi_{ct}$, thus requiring more luminosity, for the SL channel relative to the DL channel.
 Benchmarks with $m_\chi = 60$ GeV and $m_\chi = 100$ GeV are accessible to $2 \sigma/5 \sigma$ significances only with negligible systematic uncertainties.
 We thus conclude that low $m_\chi$ provides promising avenues for exploration both for the DL and SL channels at the HL-LHC.
 Increasing $m_\chi$ lowers the search prospect.